Hydrothermal carbonization: Process

-The reaction can be stopped in several stages with incomplete elimination of water, giving different intermediate products.
-After a few minutes, liquid intermediate lipophilic substances are formed, but their handling is very difficult because of their high reactivity.
-Subsequently, these substances polymerize and peat-like structures are formed, which are present as intermediates after about 8 hours.
+The reaction can be stopped at several stages, leading to incomplete elimination of water and yielding different intermediate products.
+After a few minutes, liquid intermediate lipophilic substances form, but they are very difficult to handle due to their high reactivity.
+Subsequently, these substances polymerize and form peat-like structures, which are present as intermediates after about 8 hours.

 Efficiency

 As a result of the exothermic reaction of hydrothermal carbonization, about 3/8 of the calorific value of the biomass based on the dry mass is released (with a high lignin, resin and/or oil content of at least 1/4).
 If the process is managed properly, it is possible to use this waste heat from wet biomass to produce dry biocoal and to use some of the converted energy for energy generation.

 In a large-scale technical implementation of hydrothermal carbonization of sewage sludge, it has been shown that about 20% of the fuel energy content contained in 90% end-dried HTC coal is required to heat the process.
-Furthermore, approximately 5% of the generated energy content is necessary for the electrical operation of the plant.
+Furthermore, approximately 5% of the generated energy is required for the plant's electrical operation.
 It has proved particularly beneficial in the case of the HTC process that, with mechanical dehydration, more than 60% of the dry substance content can be achieved in the raw carbon, and thus the energy and equipment expenditure for the final drying of the coal is low compared to conventional drying methods of these slurries.

-Compared to sludge digestion with subsequent drying, the energy requirement of the HTC is lower by approximately 20% of the electrical energy and approximately 70% of the thermal energy.
+Compared to sludge digestion with subsequent drying, the HTC requires approximately 20% less electrical energy and approximately 70% less thermal energy.
 The amount of energy produced by the HTC as a storable coal is simultaneously 10% higher.
 Compared to conventional thermal drying of sewage sludge, the HTC saves 62% of electricity and 69% of thermal energy due to its significantly simpler drainage.